TaMaN2031A/couchbase-haystack/README.md

 - **`CouchbaseSearchEmbeddingRetriever`** - Works with `CouchbaseSearchDocumentStore` to perform hybrid searches combining vector similarity with full-text and geospatial queries.

-- **`CouchbaseQueryEmbeddingRetriever`** - Works with `CouchbaseQueryDocumentStore` to perform high-performance vector similarity searches using GSI indexes (BHIVE or Composite).
+- **`CouchbaseQueryEmbeddingRetriever`** - Works with `CouchbaseQueryDocumentStore` to perform vector similarity searches using Hyperscale or Composite indexes.

 The `couchbase-haystack` library uses the [Couchbase Python SDK](https://docs.couchbase.com/python-sdk/current/hello-world/start-using-sdk.html).